nathancarter/group-explorer/help-src/tu-sheets.md

  * To see a [lattice of subgroups](rf-groupterms.md#lattice-of-subgroups) for a given group:
-    * Again, go to the "tell me more" link next to "Subgroups" in the group info page.
+    * Again, expand the "Subgroups" section of the group info page.
     * Follow the link provided at the top of the resulting page, offering to create a sheet showing the lattice of subgroups.
     * The illustration below shows all subgroups of \(S_3\).